christianz/AzureDatabaseDownloader/README.md

 # Azure Database Downloader

-Copies databases from selected Azure database server.
+Export .bacpac files from Azure databases and imports them to another server (usually localhost).
 Useful for fetching copies of Azure databases for testing purposes.

+Supports exporting/importing several databases at a time.
+Keeps backups of the databases on your local file system.

 ## Usage